calaldees/teacherEducation/teacherEducation/creativeTeaching.md

     * What do students needs to know be creative
 * Assessment criteria must be grounded in subject/curriculum/course goals
     * Crazy idea ...
 Maybe combine two or more subjects?
+* Templates
+    * Some students cant go from 0 to creative.
+    * Provide scaffolds/railroad/guidence/example for the weaker - everyone should be participating
 * Students must have autonomy
 * Individual accountability (not hide in a group)
 * Suggestions